NekoMichi/DinguxBackup/README.md

-# DinguxBackup
+# SaveBackup
-DinguxBackup is a small utility that backs up save data and configs for GMenu2x and various emulators on OpenDingux devices.
+SaveBackup is a small utility that backs up save data and configs for GMenu2x and various emulators on OpenDingux devices.

 **How to install**